 TRS' Reciprocity page for more information regarding TRS' process and procedures.

 Whether you are filing for retirement online or by paper application, if you have service in one of the state-administered plans

-NOT managed by KRS, you will need to indicate your outside service by checking the appropriate box or boxes in Section C on the
+NOT managed by KPPA, you will need to indicate your outside service by checking the appropriate box or boxes in Section C on the

 Form 6000, Notification of Retirement.